bacnguyencong/CytoDMLMJ/README.md

-# Distance metric learning for synthetic microbial ecology studies using flow cytometry
+# Distance Metric Learning for Single-Cell Data Analysis
 We consider the use of distance metric learning for analyzing single-cell information coming from flow cytometry for synthetic microbiology studies.
 <p align="center">
   <img src="./figs/supervised_raw-1.png" width="300"/>